Selvol™ Polyvinyl Alcohol Product Information

 FDA Compliance

 Manufacturers use PVOH in many food contact applications, including food packaging adhesives and paper or paperboard coatings.
-For more specific information on the FDA status of any of our grades, please contact our Technical Services.
+For more specific information on the FDA status of any of our grades, please contact our Technical Services team.

 Ingredient CAS Number